carterjc/joyce/README.md

 I'm currently deploying this stack on my own hardware using [Komodo](https://komo.do).
 It's pretty great.
 The only consideration is that--because my infra repo is disaggregated from the app services--I have to handle routing through a side channel.
 So, after configuring the Komodo stack (or syncing via a resource group), remember to add a manual rule through Dockflare.

+### Access

+The NextJS frontend is exposed at: `joyce.costic.dev`

+The Golang API is exposed at `joyce-api.costic.dev`.

+I would've liked to use `api.joyce.costic.dev` but I don't want to deal with nested subdomains yet.

 ## Obsidian Integration

 Joyce provides a dedicated API for Obsidian plugins to enable direct voice recording integration.